The Robotaxi Rollout #3: Scaling Robotaxis in a New City

 Opportunities for entrepreneurialism

 If a robotaxi fleet wants to deploy quickly into a new city, figuring out charging needs should be the top priority.
-Small hubs - or even better - converting existing EV charging sites to robotaxi-ready sites with hands-free charging, is a great opportunity to roll out a robotaxi fleet in a new market quickly.
+Small hubs - or even better - converting existing EV charging sites to robotaxi-ready sites with hands-free charging, is a great opportunity to scale a robotaxi fleet in a new market quickly.